brschroeder/python-setup-v2/README.md

-# Mamba + JupyterLab on Linux
+# Mamba and JupyterLab on Linux
 These instructions are not intended for beginners!

 Features of this setup are
-1. mamba is used to manage both packages and environments (it is a dropin replacement for conda, just much faste)
+1. mamba is used to manage both packages and environments (it is a dropin replacement for conda, just much faster)
 1. The only channel configured for package downloads is conda-forge
 1. Mamba bash autocompletion is still very limited (June 2023), so we just use standard Bash autocompletion
 1. JupyterLab is only installed into the base environment